loklok2468/KEV-TVMaze/README.md

-This is a website using java script, css and html to search tv shows Used api from TVmaze.com index.html be home page of the web and educational, entertainment and fitness are the pages can be interact and direct user to them from home page and theirself
+This is a website using java script, css and html to search tv shows <br>
+Used api from TVmaze.com<br>
+index.html be home page of the web and educational, entertainment and fitness are the pages<br>
+can be interact and direct user to them from home page and theirself